neteasefans/multidemand-multidimensional-knapsack-problem/README.md

 The software and data in this repository are a snapshot of the software and data that were used in the research reported in the paper _A heuristic approach based on Q-learning-guided problem reduction for the multidemand multidimensional knapsack problem_ by Q. Zhou, M. Gao, X.J.
 Lai, Z.Z.
 Jiang and J.K.
 Hao.

+## Cite
+Please cite the paper like this:

+@unpublished{Zhou2025MDMKP,
+  author = {Qing Zhou and Ming Gao and Xiangjing Lai and Zhong-Zhong Jiang and Jin-Kao Hao}, title  = {A heuristic approach based on Q-learning-guided problem reduction for the multidemand multidimensional knapsack problem}, note   = {Unpublished manuscript}, year   = {2025}
+}

 ## How to run the programs.

 ** Instructions to use the source code of PRTS